• Skip to primary navigation

 • Mix the feta cheese, cream cheese, olives, pine nuts and chopped basil in a bowl until thoroughly combined.

-• Fill each tomato with about 2 Tbsp of the cheese mixture and place in a baking pan, which has been sprayed with non-stick cooking spray or lined with parchment paper.
+• Fill each tomato with about 2 tablespoon of the cheese mixture and place in a baking pan, which has been sprayed with non-stick cooking spray or lined with parchment paper.

 • Bake for 30 minutes.
 Remove from the oven and drizzle with a small amount of olive oil and garnish with the remaining chopped basil.
 Serve hot, warm or at room temperature.
 Enjoy!